 We are upgrading the AAOS Registry platform infrastructure to modernize data ingestion and analysis, making it easier than ever to submit and utilize your data.
 The enhancements will improve the data submission process with two key initiatives:

-• A new Master Data Dictionary that consolidates all module dictionaries and specifications to facilitate data consistency and ease of use.
+• A new Master Data Dictionary (MDD) that consolidates all module dictionaries and specifications to facilitate data consistency and ease of use

-• A Minimum Data Set (MDS) that allows sites to participate in different tiers determined by the completeness of submitted data.
-The MDS will ensure that all required elements are being collected for meaningful quality improvement.
+• A Minimum Data Set that will ensure all required elements are being collected for meaningful quality improvement

 FTR Transition and Strategic Evolution